In this in-depth guide we review some of the latest products to help you find the best inflatable hot tub available this year.

 Protip: If you notice chlorine smell, add more chlorine (yes, you read that right)!

-A few test strips are also included in the spa set, so you can right away check the water quality after you have fully installed the hot tub.
+A few test strips are also included in the spa set, so you can right away check the water quality after you have fully installed the best hot tub you were able to find.

 Lastly, the inflatable Intex PureSpa is easy to set up at home and has an efficient inflation hose that helps the air pump fully inflate the unit in as little as less than an hour.

-These features are good enough for most people for it to land on our list of the top inflatable spa models.
+These features are good enough for most people for it to land on our list of the top inflatable hot tubs.

-In particular the air pump is extremely useful.
+In particular the air pump of this inflatable hot tub package is extremely useful.

 - Offers great value for your money